demus07/My-Dotfiles/README.md

         - alacritty(terminal emulator)
         - i3-gaps(Window Manager written in simple language)
         - Qtile(Window manager written in python)
+	- Picom (Window Compositor)
 ## Usage

-These dotfiles are intended to go with numerous programs I use:
+These dotfiles are intended to go with the numerous programs I use:
 - NeoVim (https://github.com/neovim/neovim)
 - Alacritty(https://github.com/alacritty/alacritty)
 - i3-gaps (Sudo pacman -S i3-gaps i3blocks i3status dmenu (for arch and arch based derivatives))
 - Qtile (Sudo pacman -S qtile (for arch and arch based derivatives) )
+- Picom (yay/paru -S picom-ibhagwan-git (from the AUR for arch and arch based derivatives) )
 ## Install these dotfiles and all dependencies

 - Clone the repo files directly to your home directory or inside the .config directory.